200th RED HORSE SQUADRON

 LINEAGE

-25 Sep 1971 – 200th Civil Engineering Squadron federally recognized
+25 Sep 1971 – 200th Civil Engineering Squadron, Heavy Repair, federally recognized

 15 Oct 1988 – All units redesignated Civil Engineering Squadron, RED HORSE